CPE’s Midyear 2024 Outlook Roundtable

 Chambers: Dislocation in the capital markets continues to disrupt transaction volumes and price discovery in CRE.
 The mortgage markets remain challenged by fewer active lenders and volatile commercial mortgage-backed securitization executions leading to higher rates on the underlying mortgages.
 Equity capital markets are challenged by high investor return expectations and low property level returns with tight cap rates across the most desirable sectors.
 This trend is likely to persist throughout 2024, with limited clarity on the near-term direction of interest rates and general uncertainty around the broader U.S. economy.

-What are the biggest challenges facing the industry in H2?
+What are the biggest challenges the industry will face in H2?

 Iacono: Declines in office demand, interest rate increases and operating expenses that outpace rent growth are all challenging issues, but in combination, have become destabilizing issues.
 In particular, don’t underestimate the impact of insurance costs.
 We’re already seeing the impact in various markets.